isomerpages/moe-peitongpri/_welcome-to-pei-tong/Welcome to Pei Tong.md

 # 🌱 Welcome to Pei Tong

-Thank you for stopping by Pei Tong Primary School's website!
+Welcome to Pei Tong Primary School's website!
+We're glad you're here.

-We have prepared a series of videos to share with you more about our school.
+We have put together a series of videos that will give you an insight into our school.
+You can also find photos and testimonials in the links on the sidebar.
-Through our videos, photos, and testimonials in the various tabs below, we hope that this will allow you to catch a glimpse of life here in Pei Tong!

-Click on the video below to get started! 😊
+We hope that through these resources, you'll get a sense of what life is like at Pei Tong.
+To get started, simply click on the video below.  😊

 <iframe width="820" height="400" src="https://www.youtube.com/embed/gla34N-cEls" title="Pei Tong - 01 - First Steps" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>